Worldwide, companies of all sizes use career tests in their hiring processes. These assessments serve two main purposes:

-• Help students and individuals seeking a career change or new job find the perfect career
+- To assist students and individuals seeking a career change or new job in finding the ideal career path.

-Career tests provide a significant amount of assistance to hiring managers, screening out less qualified candidates and improving the quality of applicants.
+Career tests offer significant benefits to hiring managers by screening out less qualified candidates and improving the quality of applicants.
+Additionally, these tools are valuable for school guidance counselors and career coaches, helping guide students and individuals toward fulfilling careers.

 Before You Choose a Career Test